SAP-samples/codejam-cap-llm/exercises/10-implement-job-posting-serivce/README.md

 http://localhost:4004/odata/v4/job-posting-servie/createJobPosting(user_query='Create a job posting for a Senior Software Developer.')
 ```

+## Check the database table for job postings

+Use the learned technics to inspect the entries in the Job Postings table.

+If you need a quick recap, go back to [Exercise 06](../../exercises/06-define-db-schema/README.md) and check on the instructions.

 ## Experiment with the orchestration service filters

 You spend a lot of time implementing the code to get the orchestration service up and running.
 You have understood how the API works and how you can integrate it into a CAP application service.